fsiegrist/devops-bootcamp-13-python-basics/exercises/Exercises.md

 ```

 Write a Python Script that:
-- Updates the job to Software Engineer
+1. Task: Updates the job to Software Engineer
-- Removes the age key from the dictionary
+2. Task: Removes the age key from the dictionary
-- Loops through the dictionary and prints the key:value pairs one by one
+3. Task: Loops through the dictionary and prints the key:value pairs one by one

 Using the following 2 dictionaries: